hpcgarage/spatter/README.md

 ```

 As an example of running with an example JSON configuration.
-Note that results are provided on a per-pattern basis and
+Note that results are provided on a per-pattern basis and summary results are provided for all patterns.
+This is useful for summarizing pattern results that represent an application kernel.
 ```
 ./spatter -pFILE=../json/ustride_small.json